Snagga86/ZENIT/Readme.md

    - Power on the robotic arm, smartphone, computer and depth camera.
    - Start AudioRelay on your computer to receive audio data from the smartphone.
    - Start AudioRelay on your smartphone to stream audio data to your main computation unit.
-   - Start IPCamera on your smartphone if you want to use emotion recognition.
    - Run the main control script to initialize the distributed system `start-zenit-brain.bat`.
    - Start Kinetic Space Application.
    - Start the Robot control script `KARERO_control.py`.